Aaron-Bopp/TIM/10_Sources/Darwin's Cathedral by David Sloan Wilson.md

 He first covers the [[rational choice theory]] of [[religion]].
 A theory that states [[Religion is a rational bid for supernatural reward]].
-Wilson quickly points on that this view is non-adaptive due to it not delivering on this bid and that is does not solve [[How to solve the fundamental problem of social life|the fundamental problem of social life]].
+Wilson quickly points on that this view is non-adaptive due to it not delivering on this bid and that it does not solve [[How to solve the fundamental problem of social life|the fundamental problem of social life]].

 Wilson then dives into the history of [[functionalism]], how [[Emile Durkheim]] studied religion through it, and how and why it has been left behind by rational choice theorists.
 The functionalist view of [[What is the origin of religion]] pushes back against previous spiritual explanations of [[religious belief]] such as [[Animism]] and [[Naturism]] in favor of [[Religion creates social order through group membership and ritual]].